Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 Sam Dadofalza is an associate refresh editor at HomeLight, where she crafts insightful stories to guide homebuyers and sellers through the intricacies of real estate transactions.
 She has previously contributed to digital marketing firms and online business publications, honing her skills in creating engaging and informative content.

-Well, it’s not quite that simple.
-Selling a home costs money, and you’ve got to factor in all the costs to get an accurate estimate of what your take-home amount will be once the sale is complete.
+Just because you’ve estimated your home value at $500,000 and your mortgage balance at $250,000, doesn’t mean you’ll walk away with the remaining $250,000.
+It’s not quite that simple.
+Selling a home costs money, and you’ve got to factor in all the expenses to get an accurate estimate of what your take-home amount will be once the sale is complete.

-Enter the seller’s net sheet, a document that estimates how much cash you can expect to walk away with after subtracting fees and expenses from the sale price of your home.
+A seller’s net sheet is a document that estimates how much cash you can expect to walk away with after subtracting fees and expenses from the sale price of your home.

 In this guide, you’ll come to understand the ins and outs of the seller’s net sheet through our research and interviews with experts such as Mel Black, a real estate attorney and appraiser, and Alex Saad, an appraiser turned real estate agent who sells properties 65% quicker than the average agent in Dearborn, Michigan.